Spain Renewable Energy Market - Growth, Trends, and Forecasts (2020-2025)

-The renewable energy market in Spain is expected to grow at a CAGR of more than 6% in the forecast period of 2020-2025.
-Factors such as encouraging government policies and efforts to meet the rising power demand using renewable energy sources and to reduce the dependency on fossil fuels are expected to act as significant contributors to the growth of the market.
+The renewable energy market in Spain is expected to register a CAGR of more than 6% in the forecast period of 2020-2025.
+Factors, such as encouraging government policies and efforts to meet the rising power demand using renewable energy sources and to reduce the dependency on fossil fuels, are expected to act as significant contributors to the growth of the market.
 Increasing efforts to achieve the European Union’s climate and renewable goals is pushing Spain to take initiatives to improve the renewable market.
 The declining costs of renewable technologies are becoming competitive with fossil fuel sources, and additional subsidies on renewables are driving the renewable market further.
 On the other hand, the problem of limited land and limited power capacity by variable renewable energy sources is expected to have a negative impact on the market in the coming years.

 Solar energy is becoming one of the significant sources of electricity generation, and its share is increasing in Spain.
 In 2018, solar held an increasing share of 4.5% in net installed power capacity.
 With a projected installation of more than 35 GW by 2030, solar energy is going to drive the renewable market significantly.

 With an installed capacity of more than 25.54 GW of wind energy by the end of 2019, Spain is leading the global wind energy market in the fifth position.
 However, the country has a negligible amount of offshore wind capacity and this market remains untapped.
 Hence, offshore wind power is marketexpected to provide an number of opportunities in the near future.